Expansion of the Australian Football League: National Competition proposals (since 1980)

-While between 1925 and 1986 the same twelve clubs competed in the VFL, with the only exceptions being in 1942 and 1943 when Geelong went into recess due to travel restrictions, petrol rationing and loss of players to service in World War II, and in 1982 when the financially troubled South Melbourne relocated to Sydney, there were a number of developments in the 1980s when new clubs were proposed as the League became the pre-eminent competition in the country.
+The same twelve clubs competed in the VFL between 1925 and 1986, except in 1942 and 1943 when Geelong went into recess due to travel restrictions, petrol rationing and loss of players to service in World War II.
+At the end of 1981, the financially troubled South Melbourne relocated to Sydney, and there were a number of developments in the 1980s, with new clubs being proposed as the League became the pre-eminent competition in the country.

 East Perth (1980)

 In 1980 East Perth of the West Australian Football League applied to join the VFL as the League's first non-Victorian club.
 Nothing came of this application.

 Canberra / Australian Capital Territory (1981, 1986, 1988, 1990, 1993)

 The Australian Capital Territory Australian Football League was the first league from a major city to express an interest in fielding a team in a national competition as early as the 1970s, however the first official bid was made in 1981, The VFL dismissed the bid, opting for a Sydney side instead.
 Following the entry of the Canberra Raiders, the sport in Canberra lost major ground to rugby league.
 In 1990, the ACTAFL began to arrange a deal with the AFL to field a Canberra-based team in the AFL Reserves competition from 1991, which the ACTAFL hoped would later lead to senior representation.
 The ACTAFL had received assurances from the AFL throughout 1990 that the bid was progressing well; but progress abruptly stalled and the bid failed in August 1990 when Port Adelaide made its bid to join the AFL, drawing almost all of the AFL's strategic focus to the South Australian situation.